Speaking with a therapist can help you gain a fresh and unbiased view on an issue,

 Jasmine Flewellen, Lcpc, acs

 Jasmine Flewellen is a Licensed Clinical Professional Counselor.
 She received a Bachelor of Science degree in Psychology from Bowie State University.
 Immediately after, she obtained a Master of Arts Degree in Counseling Psychology from The Chicago School of Professional Psychology.
 Jasmine is a member of the Licensed Clinical Professional Counselors of Maryland and is also an Approved Clinical Supervisor.
 Jasmine is very passionate about mental health and has obtained several certificates but not limited to; Trauma Focused CBT, Clinical Supervision, Telemental Health, and Child Parent Psychotherapy.
 Jasmine is a native of Maryland, she is a mother, she loves to travel and enjoys recreational reading.

-"I strive to enhance awareness of individuality, knowledge on grief, coping skills, empowerment for those embarking on their journey of self-discovery and healing.
-I want to provide a gift of self-love and guidance to my community of people who are struggling with childhood trauma, relationships and parenting".
+"I strive to enhance awareness of individuality, knowledge of grief, coping skills, and empowerment for those embarking on their journey of self-discovery and healing.
+I want to provide a gift of self-love and guidance to my community of people struggling with childhood trauma, family relationships, and parenting".